naveen17797/gitpress/README.md

 # Gitpress
 Run wordpress directly on github pages

+## Gitpress won the innovation award for may 2021
+Read more about this [https://naveen17797.github.io/gitpress-won-the-php-innovation-award/](here)

 ## Want to see live demo ?
 Go to my github pages site at [https://naveen17797.github.io/](https://naveen17797.github.io/)